zrythm/zrythm/doc/user/tracks/track-types.rst

   *Can record:* **Yes**
 Instrument Track
-  Similar to a MIDI track, except that an Instrument Track is bound to an instrument plugin.
+  Similar to a MIDI track, except that an Instrument Track is bound to an instrument plugin that produces audio.

   *Input:* **MIDI**, *Output:* **Audio**